rob-schlenker/rob-schlenker.github.io/index.md

 # About Me
+Skills:
+* HTML / CSS
+* JavaScript
+* Angular
+* Node.JS
+* TypeScript
+* SQL
+* Web APIs
+* Git / GitHub
+* Photoshop

-Ecommerece email marketer who fell in love with coding and wanted to dive in!
+Ecommerece email marketer who fell in love with coding and has a passion for beautiful user-friendly sites.
 ### [LinkedIn](https://www.linkedin.com/in/rob-schlenker/)